 Load balancing: Client invocations can be routed to different replicas within a replicated server, thus balancing the client load across all, and improving system performance.
-Orbix provides out-of-the-box round robin and random load-balancing strategies.
+Orbix provides out-of-the-box round robin, random, and preferred local load balancing strategies.
 The Orbix load-balancing framework is pluggable, so you can easily implement your own strategies.